slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "No one can predict macro."
 -- Naval Ravikant*

-- money doesnt buy happiness. it buys freedom.
+- making money is not about luck
 - you don’t get rich by spending your time to save money. you get rich by saving your time to save make money.
-- making money is not about luck
 - rich people stay rich by living like they’re broke. broke people stay broke by living like they’re rich -->